-- All items on the Orders of the Day shall Order of be taken up according to their business precedence on the Order Paper. - 29 The Orders of the Day shall include all items that are pending in Committee of the Whole.
-Business for Committee of the Whole - 30 Immediately prior to adjournment on Announcing each sitting day, the Clerk shall Orders of the announce the Orders of the Day for the next sitting day. - 31 All items on the Orders of the Day not Items to next taken up at the adjournment of the day Assembly shall be placed on the Orders of the Day for the next sitting day.
+28 All items on the Orders of the Day shall be taken up according to their precedence on the Order Paper.
+29 The Orders of the Day shall include all items that are pending in Committee of the Whole.
+30 Immediately prior to adjournment on each sitting day, the Clerk shall announce the Orders of the Day for the next sitting day.

+All items on the Orders of the Day not taken Items to next day up at the adjournment of the Assembly shall be placed on the Orders of the Day for the next sitting day.